bouli/ohmyscrapper/README.md

 ### BUT: if you want to do step by step, here it is:

-First we load a text file you would like to look for urls, the idea here is to use the whatsapp history, but it works with any txt file.
+First we load a text file you would like to look for urls.
+It it works with any txt file.

-The default file is `input/_chat.txt`.
-If you have the default file you just use the command `load`:
+The default folder is `/input`.
+Put one or more text (finished with `.txt`) files in this folder and use the command `load`:
 ```shell
 ohmyscrapper load
 ```
-or, if you have another file, just use the argument `-file` like this:
+or, if you have another file in a different folder, just use the argument `-file` like this:
 ```shell
 ohmyscrapper load -file=my-text-file.txt
 ```